Hit enter to search or ESC to close

 • Drive Distance: Approx. 2.5 hours

-14. With so much to do we spend the full day in fantastic Queenstown with the opportunity to enjoy those once in a lifetime experiences (don’t forget to try the legendary and very tasty Fergburger!).
-Routeburn Track walkers rejoin the group here at midday with time to try some of the many exciting activities this vibrant city has to offer.
-Tonight, we dine out at one of Queenstown’s many delicious eateries - a great chance for your group to enjoy a true kiwi feast (own cost).
+14. With so much to do we’ll spend another full day in the fantastic Queenstown, so everyone has the opportunity to have those once in a lifetime experiences.
+Speaking of experiences, may we suggest trying the legendary Fergburger!
+For those on the Routeburn Track, you will rejoin the group here today and this evening you’ll be able to experience everything this vibrant resort town has to offer.
+Tonight, we dine out at one of Queenstown’s many delicious eateries - a great chance for your group to enjoy a feast at an iconic Queenstown eatery (own cost).

 • Meals: Breakfast

-• Bike Rides: Awesome bike options if you have a free day you can choose short or longer cycling experiences that will take you past jaw dropping landscapes, vineyards, great cafes and more!
+• Bike Rides: Awesome bike options to choose from!
+Cycle past jaw dropping landscapes, vineyards, great cafes and more!

 • Walks and Hikes: Plenty of mountains you can hike to enjoy inspirational views of Lake Wakatipu and the alpine surrounds!